Students as Part of the University’s Work Force

 Employers who have been approved to use the online advertising system may log in and post ads 24 hours a day.
 Postings will be reviewed by Student Employment before they “go live”.
 On-campus departments and off-campus community service employers who have not yet been approved to use this site may request access by clicking here.

-The Scholarships & Student Employment unit may grant certain exceptions to the 2 week posting requirement in rare circumstances (e.g. work based learning programs)
+The Student Employment unit may grant certain exceptions to the 2 week posting requirement in rare circumstances (e.g. work based learning programs)

-Employers with questions about how to post ads may find answers in the Employer User Manual, or can call Student Employment at (860) 486-3474.
+Employers with questions about how to post ads may find answers in the Supervisors Online Help Guide, or can call Student Employment at (860) 486-3474.

 Student Job Classifications (I, II, III, IV)